kasra-keshavarz/StMaryMilk2023-UofC/reports/hydrometric-gauges/README.md

 # ESRI Shapefile of the DNRC gauges
 An ESRI Shapefile of the DNRC gauges have been created based on the [dnrc-usgs-gauges-calibration-table.csv](./dnrc-usgs-gauges-calibration-table/dnrc-usgs-gauges-calibration-table.csv) file.
 Since the creation of this ESRI Shapefile is trivial, the workflow to do so is omitted from this repository.

+The relevant ESRI Shapefile is located under the [./dnrc-usgs-gauges-calibration-shapefile](./dnrc-usgs-gauges-calibration-shapefile) directory.

 # Modifications on the DNRC gauge data
 The workflow to modify the the gauge data has been retrieved from [Madeline Gabriela Tucker](mailto:mgtucker@uwaterloo.ca), and has been further modified by [Paul Coderre](mailto:paul.coderre@ucalgary.ca).
 Below the workflows and their authors are detailed:
 1. [write_observations.R](./dnrc-usgs-gauges-calibration-workflow/write_observations.R):